-In this Benefit Booklet, "you" or "your" means any Member enrolled in the Plan, including the Participant and all Dependents.
-"Your Employer" means the San Francisco Health Service System.
+In this Benefit Booklet, "you" or "your" means any Memberenrolled in the Plan, including the Participant and all Dependents.
+"Your Employer" means the Participant's Employer.

 Capitalized words have a special meaning

 Some words and phrases in this Benefit Booklet may be new to you.
 Key terms with a special meaning within this Benefit Booklet are capitalized and defined in the Definitions section.